couchbaselabs/dcp-documentation/upr_design_spec.md

 3. If a CAS operation, the mutation is either accepted or rejected.
 4. If the mutation is accepted, the partition seq is incremented and assigned to the mutation.
 5. The mutation is placed into the locked hash table entry with a new seq item, and then locks the write queue.
-6. If an existing item, the old seq from the hashtable entry is used to delete the previous by seq entry from the write queue.
+6. If an existing item, the old seq from the hashtable entry is used to delete the previous by seq entry from the write queue by being marked as a seq key to delete.
 7. If a deleted item, the item in the hash table is kept around, and will be until the deletion is persisted.
 8. The hash table partition is unlocked.
 9. The client gets a response that the item was accepted.